xbeat/Machine-Learning/README.md

 The Limitations of Normal Distribution

 The normal distribution, while widely used, is not always the best model for real-world phenomena.
 Many natural processes are asymmetric or involve multiplicative effects, which the normal distribution fails to capture accurately.

+## Regression Error Metrics with Python Code Examples

+Mean Squared Error (MSE)

+Mean Squared Error is a fundamental regression metric that measures the average squared difference between predicted and actual values.
+It heavily penalizes larger errors due to squaring and provides a clear mathematical foundation for optimization in machine learning models.

 ## Decoding the Decoder Understanding its Role in Machine Learning Models